Skip to Content

 You’ll probably get the same answer from any Sri Lankan if you ask them to list their favourite food or what they miss most.

-Tucking into polos curry will also give you an idea of what Sri Lankan food really is.
+Tucking into a pollo curry will also give you an idea of what Sri Lankan food is.

-• Explain to me the difference between Jackfruit and green(baby or young) jackfruit.
+• The difference between Jackfruit and green(baby or young) jackfruit.

 • When we say jackfruit as in the jackfruit curry(kiri kos) recipe, I am referring to the jackfruit that is mature but not yet ripe.

-• The seeds have formed and the color of the pods are almost white and firm.
+• The seeds have formed, and the colour of the pods is almost white and firm.

-• When the jackfruit reaches the ripening stage where natural sugar has formed then the fruit turns sweet which we don’t cook but eat as a fruit.
+• When the jackfruit reaches the ripening stage, where natural sugar has formed, the fruit turns sweet, which we don’t cook but eat as a fruit.

-• This is the stage where the fruit takes on the color of orange.
+• This is the stage where the fruit takes on the colour of orange.

-• I see a lot of vegan recipes where ripe jackfruit is turned into some kind of dish, I simply can’t imagine the taste of these dishes, because at this stage the fruits dominant flavor is sweet.
+• I see a lot of vegan recipes where ripe jackfruit is turned into some kind of dish.
+I simply can’t imagine the taste of these dishes, because at this stage, the fruit’s dominant flavour is sweet.

 • What does Sri Lankan jackfruit curry taste like?